Get,

 Being balanced in your body is very essential to have a sense of stability.
 Vrikshasana may help improve the strength of the muscles that help one keep erect and balanced.
 The extended arms in this posture help challenge the muscles that control body position.
 Vrikshasana may specifically stimulate the abductor group of muscles of the hip joint, which are the muscles that help move the thigh away from the body.
 This group includes the superior gluteus maximus, gluteus minimus and medius.
 This benefit is obtained even if the tree pose is done with wall support, using one or both arms for the support.
 It may prove to be valuable to beginners in the field of Yoga, who have stability issues.

 This pose may especially involve the ankle muscles, rather than the thigh, to bring about better balance and it also improves blood circulation.
-Thus, it may benefit in conditions that may pose stability issues like-cardiovascular disease, rehabilitation after injuries, managing the symptoms of ADHD such as balance, stability and more.
+Thus, it may benefit in conditions that may pose stability issues like cardiovascular disease, rehabilitation after injuries, and managing the symptoms of ADHD such as balance, stability, and more.
 You may gain lateral stability by practicing the Tree pose by standing close to a wall or chair.5,6,7

 Due to this effect, it may help in conditions like depression and anxiety.
 In these conditions, the levels of a stress hormone called cortisol is elevated.
 Studies have demonstrated reduced levels of cortisol in those who practice yoga such as vrikshasana.5

 Balancing on one leg and assuming the final Vrikshasana posture requires focus.
-So, practising this asana may help in increasing concentration level.
-It was found in a study by Samantha et al., 2019 that Vrikshasana was beneficial to develop concentration in patients with Attention Deficit Hyperactivity Disorder (ADHD) which is otherwise presenting as difficulty in concentration.8,9
+So, practicing this asana may help in increasing concentration levels.
+It was found in a study by Samantha et al., 2019 that Vrikshasana was beneficial to developing a concentration in patients with Attention Deficit Hyperactivity Disorder (ADHD) which is otherwise presenting as difficulty in concentration.8,9

 • It may help increase confidence and self-esteem in self-conscious individuals due to its calming relaxing effect.2